Abortion debate: Abortion safety

 Even where abortions are illegal, they continue to take place, however, they are generally done unsafely, both because the need for secrecy tends to be more important than the woman's safety, and due to the lack of training and experience the person performing the abortion.
 When done correctly by properly trained doctors, abortion is generally safe.
-Where laws restrict rights to abortion, abortions are less safe and result in the deaths of 30,000 women each year.
+Where laws restrict abortion rights, abortions are less safe and result in the deaths of 30,000 women each year.

 Population planning

 It has been suggested that access to abortion can help reduce human overpopulation, which is shown to be harmful to the natural environment.